In many ways, pickleball balls are very much the same. They typically:

 The cost of each ball can range from just a dollar up to several dollars.
 But, when you consider that some balls will only last a few matches, the cost of balls for a pickleball player can add up very quickly.

-The playing surface can help determine which ball is best for indoor play.
+The playing surface can help determine which indoor pickleball ball is best for your game.
 Indoors, you don't have to worry about weather conditions, water, debris, or cracks in the court's surface.

 But you do have to consider whether you're playing on a basketball court, concrete, or a rubber surface like Laykold (used by many Life Time Fitness locations).
 The ball will bounce higher on concrete or wood but can also skid across more easily.
 On a rubber surface, the ball doesn't bounce as well.

-Before 2024, professional pickleball tours (the APP and PPA) used either ONIX Dura Fast 40 or Franklin X-40 exclusively for all their tournaments.
+Before 2024, professional pickleball tours (the APP and PPA) used either ONIX Dura Fast 40 or Franklin X-40 (use code "thedink" to save) exclusively for all their tournaments.
 Because of this, these were also the balls of choice for most amateur tournaments.

 Duras